Moldova: Culture

 The country's cultural heritage was marked by numerous churches and monasteries built by the Moldavian ruler Stephen the Great in the 15th century, by the works of the later renaissance Metropolitans Varlaam and Dosoftei, and those of scholars such as Grigore Ureche, Miron Costin, Nicolae Milescu, Dimitrie Cantemir (Note: Prince Dimitrie Cantemir was one of the most important figures of the Moldavian culture of the 18th century.
 He wrote the first geographical, ethnographic, and economic description of the country.
 Descriptio Moldaviae, (Berlin, 1714), at Latin Wikisource.) and Ion Neculce.
 In the 19th century, Moldavians from the territories of the medieval Principality of Moldavia, divided into Bessarabia, Bukovina, and Western Moldavia (after 1859, Romania), made a significant contribution to the formation of the modern Romanian culture.
 Among these were many Bessarabians, such as Alexandru Donici, Alexandru Hâjdeu, Bogdan Petriceicu Hasdeu, Constantin Stamati, Constantin Stamati-Ciurea, Costache Negruzzi, Alecu Russo, Constantin Stere.

 Mihai Eminescu, a late Romantic poet, and Ion Creangă, a writer, are the most influential Romanian language artists, considered national writers both in Romania and Moldova.

-Cuisine

-Moldova's fertile soil (chernozem) produces plentiful grapes, fruits, vegetables, grains, meat, and milk products, all of which have found their uses in the national cuisine.
-The fertile black soil combined with the use of traditional agricultural methods permits the growth of a wide range of foods in Moldova.
-Moldovan cuisine is similar to neighbouring Romania, Ukraine, and Poland, and the regions share many traditional dishes, often with regional variations.
-Moldovan cuisine has historically been particularly influenced by elements of Russian, Turkish, and Ukrainian cuisine.
-Main dishes often include beef, pork, potatoes, cabbage, and a variety of cereals.
-Popular alcoholic beverages are divin (Moldovan brandy), beer, and wine—for which the country is known due to its high-quality offerings.